tus/tus-resumable-upload-protocol/protocol.md

 ## Status

-This protocol is under development and is not ready for general adoption yet.

-The goal is to have a 1.0 release candidate in a few weeks, at which point only minor revisions will be made to the protocol.
-After a few months 1.0 will be frozen, and changes will be considered very carefully.
-Ideally there will be no need for a version 2.0.
+Following [SemVer](http://semver.org), as of 1.0.0 tus is ready for general adoption.
+We don't expect to make breaking changes, but if we do, those will have to be in a 2.0.0.
+Introducing a new extension or any backwards-compatible change adding new functionality will result in a bumped MINOR version.

 ## Contributing